Journalist &

 His journalistic work has been published in, among others, ZEIT, Krautreporter, Al Jazeera English, Mongabay, Mediapart, La Repubblica, Diari Ara, and Daraj.

 Born in 1995, Ben holds a B.A. in Governance and Public Policy from the University of Passau, and a M.A. in Journalism, Media and Globalisation from Aarhus University and Charles University Prague.
-He speaks German, English and Spanish fluently, advanced Portuguese and Catalan, and is trained in OSINT and trauma-informed reporting.
+He speaks German, English, Spanish, Portuguese and Catalan, and is trained in OSINT, trauma-informed reporting and working in high-risk environments.

-His work has been supported by grants and fellowships from, among others, Film- und Medienstiftung NRW, Journalismfund.eu, Investigative Journalism for Europe (IJ4EU), Earth Journalism Network, Heinz-Kühn-Foundation and Studienstiftung des deutschen Volkes.
+His work has been supported by grants and fellowships from, among others, Film- und Medienstiftung NRW, Filmförderungsanstalt (FFA), Journalismfund.eu, Investigative Journalism for Europe (IJ4EU), Earth Journalism Network, Heinz-Kühn-Foundation and Studienstiftung des deutschen Volkes.

 Films.